 About this Artist

-The Los Angeles Master Chorale is the “the finest-by-far major chorus in America” (Los Angeles Times) and a vibrant cultural treasure.
-Hailed for its powerful performances, technical precision, and artistic daring, the Chorale is led by Grant Gershon, Kiki & David Gindler Artistic Director; Associate Artistic Director Jenny Wong; and President & CEO Jean Davidson.
-Its Swan Family Artist-in-Residence is Reena Esmail.
+The Los Angeles Master Chorale is “the finest-by-far major chorus in America” (Los Angeles Times), which turns “precision into wonder” (The New Yorker).
+Hailed for its powerful performances, technical precision, and artistic daring, the Chorale is led by Grant Gershon, Kiki & David Gindler Artistic Director; Associate Artistic Director Jenny Wong; and Interim President & CEO Terry Knowles.
+Reena Esmail is Swan Family Artist-in-Residence.

-The Chorale’s discography includes the Los Angeles Philharmonic’s Deutsche Grammophon recording of Mahler’s Symphony No. 8, for which the Chorale won a Best Choral Performance Grammy with the National Children’s Chorus, Los Angeles Children’s Choir and Pacific Chorale.
-The Chorale released The Sacred Veil by Eric Whitacre on Signum Records in 2020.
-Under the direction of Grant Gershon, the Chorale has released eight recordings, including national anthems / the little match girl passion by David Lang on Cantaloupe Records.
-The Chorale is on the soundtracks of many major motion pictures, including Star Wars: The Rise of Skywalker and Disney’s Jungle Cruise.
+The Chorale’s discography includes the Los Angeles Philharmonic’s Deutsche Grammophon recording of Mahler’s Symphony No. 8, for which the Chorale won a Best Choral Performance Grammy Award with the National Children’s Chorus, Los Angeles Children’s Chorus, and Pacific Chorale.
+Under Gershon’s direction, the Chorale has released eight recordings, including Mysterium with violinist Anne Akiko Meyers on Avie Records and The Sacred Veil by Eric Whitacre on Signum Records.
+The Chorale is heard on the soundtracks of many major motion pictures, including Star Wars: The Rise of Skywalker and Jungle Cruise.